Virtual LANs (VLANs)¶

 VLANs enable a switch to carry multiple discrete broadcast domains, allowing a single switch to function as if it were multiple switches.
 VLANs are commonly used for network segmentation in the same way that multiple switches can be used: To place hosts on a specific segment, isolated from other segments.
 Where trunking is employed between switches, devices on the same segment need not reside on the same switch.
 Devices that support trunking can also communicate on multiple VLANs through a single physical port.

-This chapter covers VLAN concepts, terminology and configuration.
+This chapter covers VLAN concepts, terminology and configuration in pfSense® software.

 There are two requirements, both of which must be met to deploy VLANs.